 The relationship between King Edward II and Piers Gaveston is one of the most infamous menages a trois in British royal history.
-Here's everything you need to know about the pair
+Here's everything you need to know about the pair.

 It was a rite of passages for monarchs to keep mistresses alongside their faithful wives.
-While queens were expected to stay faithful or virginal, kings were expected to appointed a royal mistress, to the point that the role of maîtresse-en-titre was an important position at court.
+While queens were expected to stay faithful or virginal, kings were expected to appoint a royal mistress, to the point that the role of maîtresse-en-titre was an important position at court.
 The maîtresse-en-titre was expected to be educated, aristocratic and above all, female.
 So when King Edward II tried to treat his male lovers in the same way as female mistresses, there was a resistance.

-King Edward was married to Isabella of France and while historians are still divided on whether or not his relationship with Piers Gaveston was romantic, a a strong relationship has been recorded.
+King Edward was married to Isabella of France and while historians are still divided on whether or not his relationship with Piers Gaveston was romantic, a strong relationship has been recorded.

 The arrival of Piers Gaveston